What is the next step if you have an idea for the new product?

 1. Insights into the market and the problem being addressed

 When presenting your product idea, it would be wise to identify a problem within a specific market you are hoping to solve.

-Many design companies or injection molding companies serve a wide range of clients in a variety of industries.
+Many design companies or large-scale injection molding companies serve a wide range of clients in a variety of industries.